tbishaw-stat6250/course-questions-wiki/week-01/README.md

 [hello-world Week 1 SAS Recipe]
 - Question (ilankham−stat6250): Is there a way of having SAS print to a different output destination than the log?
+- Answer (ldeng11−stat6250): Yes, SAS could print the output into a file and save it to the hard drive.

 [fizz-buzz Week 1 SAS Recipe]